ph-nathan/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The list of members in the event is empty.

-    * 2a1.
-CCACommander shows an empty member list.

-      Use case ends.

-* 3a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 CCACommander shows an error message.

       Use case resumes at step 2.